On the Crossing Numbers of Cartesian Products of Small Graphs with Paths, Cycles and Stars: Introduction

 \section{Introduction}

 Consider a graph $G$ comprising vertices $V(G)$ and edges $E(G)$.
-A {\em drawing} $D$ of $G$ is a mapping of $V(G)$ and $E(G)$ onto the plane.
-Within $D$, whenever edges intersect away from their endpoints, we refer to this as a {\em crossing}, and the total number of crossings contained in $D$ is denoted $cr_D(G)$.
-Then, the {\em crossing number} of $G$, denoted $cr(G) = \min_D cr_D(G)$ is the minimum number of crossings over all possible drawings.
+A {\em drawing} of $G$ onto the plane is a mapping $D_G$ which maps vertices to distinct points and edges to continuous arcs.
+The image of an edge $e = \{u,v\}$ is a continuous arc between the points associated with $u$ and $v$ such that the interior of the arc does not contain any points associated with vertices.
+Without loss of generality, we call the points and arcs the `vertices' and `edges' of the drawing.
+The interiors of the edges are allowed to intersect at singleton points in such a way that each edge intersection is strictly a crossing between the edges, as opposed to the edges touching and then not crossing.
+For simplicity, we assume that no three edges intersect at the same point.
+These intersections form the {\em crossings} of the drawing and the number of crossings in $D$ is denoted by $cr_{D}(G)$.
+The {\em crossing number} of $G$, denoted $cr(G)$, is the minimum number of crossings over all possible drawings.
 The {\em crossing number problem} (CNP) is the problem of determining the crossing number of a graph, and is known to be NP-hard \cite{gareyjohnson1983}.
-CNP a notoriously difficult problem even for relatively small graphs; indeed, the crossing number of $K_{13}$ has still not been determined \cite{mcquillanetal2015}.
+The CNP is a notoriously difficult problem even for relatively small graphs; indeed, the crossing number of $K_{13}$ has still not been determined \cite{mcquillanetal2015}.